lewishowles/components/src/components/content/data-table/data-table.md

 The label for the "Relaxed" display option.

-### `column-options-label`
+### `column-visibility-label`

 - default: Columns

-The label for the "Column" options in the configure dropdown.
+The label for the "Columns" options in the configure dropdown.

 ## Props